Tyre Nichols remembered as beautiful soul with creative eye | Federal News Network

 A lawyer described the beating shown in the video — “he was a human pinata” — and Wells turned her head away, burying her face into her hands.

-In the video, which will be released Friday to the public, Nichols is heard saying he just wants to go home, family lawyers said.
+In the video footage, which was released Friday to the public, Nichols is heard saying he just wants to go home, family lawyers said.
 He was less than 100 yards from his mother’s house.

 Lawyers described the last words Nichols is heard saying — calling for his mom, three times.

-Note: This story was first published on January 27, 2023.
-It was updated on February 3, 2023, to correct Nichols’ age in relationship to his siblings.
-He was 11 years younger than his oldest sister.